Viewer Rating

 A naval officer is devastated to learn about his wife's extramarital affair with a rich businessman while he was away.
 He pays him a visit and shoots him to death, following which he surrenders himself but claims to be "not guilty" in the court, much to the surprise of the businessman's sister and the officers dealing with his case.

-The film 'Rustom' is based on the real-life Nanavati case.
-The character of Cynthia Pavri, based on the historical figure Sylvia Nanavati who was English, is portrayed by an Indian actress, Ileana D'Cruz, which constitutes a race swap.
+The film is based on the real-life Nanavati case.
+Sylvia Nanavati, a historically British individual, is portrayed by an Indian actress (Ileana D'Cruz) as Cynthia Pavri, constituting a race swap.

 The film "Rustom" does not feature any identifiable LGBTQ+ characters or themes.
 Its narrative centers on a naval officer accused of murder following his wife's infidelity, with no elements related to queer identity or experiences.